kollerma/git-submodule-tools/README.md

 * `git-rcommit`: runs the same commit command starting with the innermost submodules.
 This is thought to be used with -a so one can quickly create commits to update all pointers to submodules.
-* `git-check-for-unpdates`: quickly check for all submodules whether there are updates available.
+* `git-check-for-updates`: quickly check for all submodules whether there are updates available.
 Does a `git fetch --dry-run`.
 With option `-f` really does the fetch.
 * `git-rdiff`: show the differences between local and remote rep. Thought